serpapi/code-challenge/README.md

 [html file]: https://raw.githubusercontent.com/serpapi/code-challenge/master/files/van-gogh-paintings.html
 [expected array]: https://raw.githubusercontent.com/serpapi/code-challenge/master/files/expected-array.json

-## Bonus Points

-- Add to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed)
+Add also to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed).

-- Test against another similar result page
+Test against 2 other similar result pages.
+Pages contains same kind of carrousel.